 If you would like to inspect this antique engraving in person, please contact us.
 Of course, we can meet with clients on almost any day of the week.
 Most likely, we also can arrange shipping of this artwork, although the size and glass does present some challenge.
 Depending on where you live, we also can deliver the work personally.

 Certainly, an antique engraving such as this deserves a place of honor in the home.
+It could be lovely decorating a foyer.
 Undoubtedly, it will draw attention from guests, family and friends.
 Truly, the allegory and history enhances the beautiful work.